DustinChristians/template-react-redux-ui/README.md

 ### 6. Install [StyleLint](https://stylelint.io/)

 - `npm i -g stylelint-cli`

 Use --save-dev to install these as dev dependencies.
 We don't need them for production builds.

 - `npm i --save-dev stylelint`

 - `npm i --save-dev stylelint-config-recommended`

 - `npm i --save-dev stylelint-config-standard`

 - `npm i --save-dev stylelint-config-sass-guidelines`

 - `npm i --save-dev stylelint-order`

-Create the .stylelintrc.json configuration file in the project root.
+Create the .stylelintrc configuration file in the project root.
 Add the Stylelint extension for VSCode (adds realtime linter error reporting) Edit the Stylelint extension settings in VS Code and make sure the `Stylelint` setting is enabled.

 ### 7. Add an [EditorConfig](https://editorconfig.org/)

 You can add an EditorConfig file to your project or codebase to enforce consistent coding styles for everyone that works in the codebase.
 EditorConfig settings take precedence over global Visual Studio text editor settings.
 This means that you can tailor each codebase to use text editor settings that are specific to that project.

 ### 8. Workspace File